-For more than fifteen years, Maia has been committed to high quality legal work to give voice to people and organizations fighting for equity.
+For more than fifteen years, Maia has been committed to high quality legal work for people and organizations fighting for equity.
 She led disability impact litigation at Disability Rights Advocates and headed the Workplace Justice Project at Mobilization for Justice.
 Before that, she was a partner at Vladeck, Raskin & Clark, helping employees redress discrimination, receive fair wages, and enforce and negotiate contracts and severance.
 Before attending law school, Maia was a Surface Warfare Officer in the U.S. Navy, serving in USS Abraham Lincoln and USS Port Royal.
-Her military experience informs her passion for the rule of law.

 Maia also has experience as a fellow at Equality Now, advocating for women’s human rights, and a litigation associate at Foley Hoag LLP.
 She clerked for the Honorable M. Margaret McKeown on the Ninth Circuit Court of Appeals.

 Maia holds a Master of Laws (LL.M.) from Yale Law School, a J.D. from the University of Michigan (2001) and a Bachelor of Science in Chemistry from Stanford University (1993).